kbvernon/western_fremont/README.md

 All scripts for conducting analysis and generating figures assume that the data can be found in a GeoPackage database called `data/western-fremont.gpkg`.
-Unfortunately, a GeoPackage is not amenable to git integration, so we have to store it somewhere else, in this case Zenodo.
-Assuming you're in the `western_fremont` project folder, the following should be sufficient to get a local copy of the database:
+Assuming you're in the `western_fremont` project folder, the following code should be sufficient to do that:

 ``` r
 library(here)